Selling Probate Property

 The estate representative will review any offers and accept or counter the offer, just like with any other sale.
 However, offers are analyzed differently than with a conventional sale.
 It takes an intimate knowledge of the probate contract and the probate process to evaluate the benefits of each offer to the Estate.
 Even after an offer has been accepted, the attorney must contact all known beneficiaries with a Notice of Proposed Action, giving the terms of the accepted offer.
 After this required notice has been made and either the required time for responses elapsed or a release from the beneficiaries received, the offer cannot be fully accepted.
 If an objection is made, it could result in requiring court confirmation.

 In the case of a probate sale subject to court confirmation, a 10 percent deposit is usually required at the time the offer is made.
-The court requires a cashier’s check in the amount of 10% of the accepted offer at the confirmation hearing.
 Sometimes the attorney for the Administrator will accept a 3% or 5% deposit at the onset, with an additional 7% required prior to the court date.

 If there is Court confirmation required, even after acceptance, the offer is subject to confirmation at Court and overbid.
 Even though the seller may have accepted a buyer’s offer, the offer terms are not final.
 The buyer may perform whatever inspections are part of the contract but before the estate representative, through their probate attorney, petitions the court to confirm the sale, all contingencies must be removed.
 The offer presented to court is “all cash, no contingencies”.